coderbyheart/firmware-test-automation-using-real-embedded-devices/slides.md

 Using UART we can immediately react on device output.

-Nice, but recommended:
+Nice, but:

 - changes easily (spaces can break assertion)
 - UART sometimes gets garbled
 - Needs debugger (devices could be programmed using MCUBoot)

 More hassle, than it's worth.
-Store output, but treat device as black box: observe outcome on cloud side.
+Store output, but don't depend on them for testing.

+Treat device as black box: observe outcome on cloud side.

 ## Test successfull!